 SSF is the lead agency for the Sacramento CoC and is the designated operator of the Coordinated Entry System (CES).
-In June 2021, SSF, in collaboration with Sacramento 2-1-1, implemented the Rapid Access and Problem Solving (RAPS) pilot program, which is an enhancement activity to the local Coordinated Entry System CES).RAPS impact to support reducing and ending homeless is two-fold: 1) it supports in expanding our community's front door to services and housing by leveraging community-based resources and 2) prevent homelessness before it begins by connecting individuals and families at risk of homeless to available resources.
+In June 2021, SSF, in collaboration with Sacramento 2-1-1, implemented the Rapid Access and Problem Solving (RAPS) pilot program, which is an enhancement activity to the local Coordinated Entry System (CES).
+RAPS impact to support reducing and ending homeless is two-fold: 1) it supports in expanding our community's front door to services and housing by leveraging community-based resources and 2) prevent homelessness before it begins by connecting individuals and families at risk of homelessness to available resources.
 During the next program years, the RAPS model will be expanded to add additional capacity to provide more outreach and diversion.
+In addition, the Sacramento City and County Continuum of Care, City of Sacramento and County of Sacramento recently pooled resources to invest \$12 million to create and expand the Coordinated Access System aimed at ensuring people needing services have a single front door to go through to access the right help.
+This investment will ensure that help is more equitable, expedient, and easier to find by our unhoused neighbors.
+This Coordinated Access System (CAS) will implement an efficient and equitable process that quickly connects unsheltered households to available (vacant) shelter beds and other crisis resources.
+Its core elements include access, assessment, problem-solving, prioritization and referral.
+Operated by 2-1-1 through Community Link and supported by Sacramento Steps Forward, We seek to improve the coordination of "front-door" resources and increase transparency and community buy-in, by convening a diverse network of community partners acting as homeless service access points.